 Stress can be broken down into three categories:

 The last category - Self-Inflicted Stress is the area where have you the greatest opportunityto take control.

 120 Stress Management

 See a Complimentary 36-page Preview, Here

 Handling stress effectively, or ineffectively, is a learned skill and habit.
-And you have more control than you sometimes acknowledge.
+And we ALL have more control than we sometimes acknowledge.

-Whatever level of stress you are feeling on an ongoing basis is YOUR OWN CREATION.
-It isn't the pressure and situations in your life that
+Whatever level of stress we are feeling on an ongoing basis is

 This idea of stress being our own creation and that we can control (and/or manage) our reaction to what is happening around us, may cause you to feel a little defensive at first, like I did.

 But maybe you'll be like me and, over time, start to LIKE this truth.